endurodave/IntegrationTestFramework/README.md

 In my experience with medical device design, integration testing was typically performed by a software developer using a custom, one-off test setup that was manually executed and documented.
 These tests were not automated and were rarely, if ever, repeated.
 By applying the ideas and techniques outlined here, integration tests can be written and executed similarly to unit tests, providing a more robust and repeatable testing infrastructure.

 While unit tests are typically executed off-target, the integration test framework presented here runs on-target, in parallel with normal device operation.
+The target device may be Windows, Linux or an embedded system.
 The tests can be executed in a special maintenance mode, when the system is idle, or alongside normal operations.
 Regardless of the mode, the tests run directly on the device, with results captured accordingly.
 In some cases, the test results are sent to an external logging machine via Ethernet or serial ports.
 In this project, the results are output to the screen.

 As more integration tests are created, the product's executable image size increases.
 To manage this, the tests are distributed across multiple images, each with a specific purpose.
 For example, one image might test a logging subsystem, while another tests the alarm subsystem.
-Distributing the integration tests across multiple builds helps keep the image size manageable.
+Distributing the integration tests across multiple builds helps keep the image size manageable on memory constrained devices.

 ## Delegates
 The Delegate library offers both synchronous and asynchronous function invocation, typically utilized in two design patterns: